Robert Hayden

 Hayden finished high school in 1932 and, through a scholarship, attended Detroit City College.
 After graduation, he worked for the Federal Writers Project, researching black history and folk culture.
 In 1941, he enrolled in a graduate English Literature program at the University of Michigan, where he studied with W. H. Auden.
 Auden became an influential mentor and guide in the development of his writing.
 Hayden also admired the work of Edna St. Vincent Millay, Elinor Wiley, Carl Sandburg, Hart Crane, Langston Hughes, Countee Cullen, and Jean Toomer.

 He was interested in African American history and explored his anxieties about race in his writing.
 Hayden published his first book of poems, Heart-Shape in the Dust, in 1940.
-After finishing the degree in 1942, he taught for several years at Michigan before transferring to Fisk University; in 1969, he would return to Michigan to complete his teaching career.
+After finishing the degree in 1942, he taught for several years at Michigan before transferring to Fisk University; in 1969, he returned to Michigan to complete his teaching career.

 Hayden's poetry gained international recognition in the 1960s.
 He was awarded the grand prize for poetry at the First World Festival of Negro Arts in Dakar, Senegal, in 1966 for his book Ballad of Remembrance.
 In 1976, he became the first black person appointed as a Consultant in Poetry to the Library of Congress (later called the Poet Laureate).
 Robert Hayden died in Ann Arbor, Michigan, in 1980.